 A risk assessment is a careful examination of what could cause harm to people in the workplace.
 Doing a risk assessment will help employers identify the significant risks in their workplace, and avoid wasted effort by effectively targeting these.
 A good risk assessment will help avoid accidents and ill health, which can not only ruin lives, but can also increase costs to business through lost output, compensation claims and higher insurance premiums.

-Risk assessment is a five stage process and involves:
+Risk assessment involves:

 Employers have a legal obligation to protect their health and safety and that of their workforce.
 Regulation 3, of the Management of Health and Safety at Work Regulations 1999, requires, among other things, that all employers assess the risks to the health and safety of their employees while they are at work.

-As well as the requirements for a general risk assessment, there is a requirement in the Manual Handling Operations Regulations 1992 (as amended) to carry out a risk assessment on manual handling tasks.
+As well as the requirements for a general risk assessment, there is a requirement in the Manual Handling Operations Regulations 1992 to carry out a risk assessment on manual handling tasks.
 The main areas to focus on are the task, load, working environment and individual capability.

 In relation to upper limb disorders, the filter and risk assessment worksheets featured in the guidance booklet Upper limb disorders in the workplace can be used as an aid to risk assessment.
 They are intended to help employers identify the potential risks and possible ways to reduce them.